frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 This is a danger that faces every Christian.
 Of what good is the most energetic apostolate if it\'s accomplished at the cost of one\'s friendship with Our Lord?
 It all becomes a huge mistake.
 The achievement would end up worthless.
 This would be a human endeavor where we sought only ourselves.

 The remedy for this malady is clear.
-John Paul II says: "We must find time, we must make time, to be with the Lord in prayer (*ibid*).
-"Prayer is indispensable for you, today as yesterday" (Address, Jan.
+John Paul II says: "We must find time, we must make time, to be with the Lord in prayer" (*ibid.*).
+Prayer is "indispensable for you, today as yesterday" (John Paul II, *Address*, Jan.
 27, 1979).

 Let us look and see whether our prayer, our friendship with Jesus, really influences our life of work, our family life, our friendships, our apostolate.
 We know that everything is different once we have talked it over with Jesus.

-It is in our prayer that "the Lord gives light to understand His truths" (St. Teresa, *Foundations,* 10,13).
+It is in our prayer that "the Lord gives light to understand his truths" (St. Teresa, *Foundations,* 10,13).
 Without the help of this light, then all would be darkness.
 That divine light will permit us to penetrate the mystery of God and of existence.

 The purpose of this parable of the Pharisee and the tax collector is to teach us the difference between true piety and false piety.
 We are told in the Book of Sirach that "the prayer of the humble pierces the clouds" (Sir.
 35:21).
 It always reaches God and attains its end.